-The Family Research Council has released a study (December 2009) on pornography’s effects on marriages, children, individuals and communities.
+- The Family Research Council released a study in December 2009 on pornography’s effects on marriages, children, individuals and communities.
 See the Executive Summary and full report.

 Catholic Church teaching about chastity and pornography:

-Bought with a Price: Pornography and the Attack on the Living Temple of God, a pastoral letter by Bishop Paul Loverde
+- Bought with a Price: Every Man’s Duty to Protect Himself and His Family from a Pornographic Culture, a 2014 pastoral letter by Bishop Paul Loverde (Arlington)